A short introduction to Monstrous Moonshine: Complex tori, rank-2 lattices and modularity

-To sum up, we have defined a complex torus as an equivalence class of lattices in the complex plane, the equivalence relation being the one induced by complex dilatation with non-zero factors.
+Hence we have defined a complex torus as an equivalence class of lattices in the complex plane, the equivalence relation being the multiplication by non-zero complex numbers.
 In each equivalence class there is a lattice of the form $\Lambda_\tau$ for some $\tau\in\mathbb{H}$.